 And there probably will be – in fact, the USPTO tells us that only 17.1% percent of trademark applications filed in 2017 made it through without any issues.
 Think about that; and that includes applications filed by lawyers who (mostly) know what they are doing.

 The point is that things can – and do – come up when you file a trademark registration.
 After all, the process takes about 7 months to complete (again, assuming that everything goes just right).
 In that time, you can get Office Actions because the Examining Attorney does not like something about your trademark application or you might get opposed by another trademark owner who thinks that your trademark is too close to comfort.
 Or maybe you file in the wrong class or give a poorly-worded description that limits your rights or that does not accurately reflect what you do.
+Or the specimen is bad.
+The list goes on.

 Bottom line is this: it is easy to file a trademark application.
 But it is not always easy to have that application turn into a registration.
 That’s why it’s best to get legal advice early on – before wasting time, money and energy on something that won’t pan out.